rontarrant/gtkDcoding/docs/_posts/2019-07-26-0056-mvc-ix-a-combobox-with-flair.md

 ## The WeatherListStore Class

-Right at the top of the instantiation section we’ve got:
+Right at the top of the preamble (which could also be referred to as the instantiation section, the list of class-level properties) we’ve got:

 ```d
 S_DetectedOS s_detectedOS;